AngeloJacobo/OpenLANE-Sky130-Physical-Design-Workshop/README.md

  ![image](https://user-images.githubusercontent.com/87559347/182759711-6b9352ec-7652-4589-af31-53a409eb2830.png)

 ### Notable details are:
+- The input for the whole flow are the rtl files, sdc file, and PDK files.
+The output is GDSII/LEF file.
 - Yosys is used to convert the HDL to gate level netlist using generic components.
 The [ABC script](http://people.eecs.berkeley.edu/~alanmi/abc/) is then used to map the generic components to the standard cell library of the PDK.
 These ABC scripts is used to make various synthesis strategies (using the Synthesis Exploration) which can optimize the design either with least area or best timing.

 - The OpenROAD application automates Place and Route